Transnistria: Russian invasion of Ukraine

 After the 2022 Russian invasion of Ukraine, Transnistria declared it would maintain its neutrality in the situation and denied claims that it would assist in the attack on Ukraine.

 During the prelude to the 2022 Russian invasion of Ukraine, Ukrainian military intelligence stated on 14 January 2022 that they had evidence that the Russian government was covertly planning false flag "provocations" against Russian soldiers stationed in Transnistria, which would be used to justify a Russian invasion of Ukraine.
 The Russian government denied the claims.
 In that prelude, similar unattributed clashes happened in Donbas in February 2022: Ukraine denied being involved in those incidents and called them a false flag operation as well.

-On 15 March 2022, the Parliamentary Assembly of the Council of Europe recognised Transnistria as a Moldovan territory occupied by Russia.
+On 15 March 2022, the Parliamentary Assembly of the Council of Europe passed a bill, initiated by 21 deputees, mostly Romanians, recognizing Transnistria as a Moldovan territory occupied by Russia.

 On 14 April 2022, one of Ukraine's deputy defence ministers, Hanna Maliar, stated that Russia was massing its troops along the borders with Transnistria but the Transnistrian authorities denied it.
 According to the Transnistrian authorities, on 25 April there was an attack on the premises of the Ministry for State Security and on the next day two transmitting antennas broadcasting Russian radio programmes at Grigoriopol transmitter near the Ukrainian border were blown up.
 The Moldovan authorities called these events a provocation aimed at destabilising the situation in the region.
 The Russian army has a military base, a large ammunition dump and about 1,500 soldiers stationed in Transnistria, stating that they are there as "peacekeepers".

 Since the invasion of Ukraine, Transnistria has lost its economic connections with Ukraine and has had to rely and become more dependent on Moldova and trade links to the EU, resulting in an intensification of dialogue and collaboration, such as the help provided to Ukrainian refugees.